openstack/monasca-agent/README.md

 * value: The value for the metric (defaults to 1 on increment, -1 on decrement)
 * dimensions: (optional) A list of dimensions (name:value pairs) to associate with this metric
 * hostname: (optional) A hostname to associate with this metric.
 Defaults to the current host
-* device_name: (optional) A device name to associate with this metric
+* device: (optional) A device name to associate with this metric

 These methods may be called from anywhere within your check logic.
 At the end of your check function, all metrics that were submitted will be collected and flushed out with the other Agent metrics.